department-of-veterans-affairs/ves-event-bus-developer-portal/docs/README.md

 Challenge: After a Veteran files a disability claim, they must wait until they receive their Decision Letter in the mail to learn the outcome, delaying their ability to plan appeals or provide additional information

 Solution: A team that owns the Claims Status Tool on va.gov and the VA Health & Benefits app within the OCTO Benefits Portfolio has partnered with the Event Bus to "listen" for these Decision Letter Availability Events.
-- When a Decision Letter is generated, the Event bus triggers an immediate email notification to the Veteran, letting them know they can view the letter in their eFolder.
+- When a Decision Letter is generated, the Event Bus triggers an immediate email notification to the Veteran, letting them know they can view the letter in their eFolder.

 Impact: Veterans are now notified weeks earlier, giving them more time to plan appeals or satisfy requests for additional information while also reducing uncertainty during the claims process.